 Snakes, worms, snails & slugs, seals, sea lions & walrus all slither and crawl to move forwards, or sometimes sidewards.

-Traveling forwards is expected, but traveling upwards also has its advantages.
+Traveling forwards is expected, but traveling upward also has its advantages.
 Many animals are arboreal or semi-arboreal, meaning they spend time in trees.
 Climbing is often the best way of avoiding predators, especially if that predator cannot climb.
 Squirrels and chipmunks spend most of their lives in trees, occasionally venturing to the ground to search for and bury food.
 If they sense danger, they will immediately dash for the nearest tree.

 American black bears are also expert climbers.
-Although they spend a considerable amount of time on the ground, bears are very good at climbing thanks to their strong legs and sharp claws.
-Bears climb trees to forage for nuts and fruit, to break open a bee nest, or to find a place to rest.
+Although they spend a considerable amount of time on the ground, bears are very good at climbing, thanks to their strong legs and sharp claws.
+Bears climb trees to forage for nuts and fruit, break open a bee nest, or find a place to rest.
 It is common to see bears sleeping in trees.
 They prefer trees with thick branches as they can better support the bear’s weight.